My Name Is Khan

-My Name Is Khan is a 2010 drama film directed by Karan Johar and written by Shibani Bathija and Niranjan Iyengar.
-It stars Shah Rukh Khan and Kajol in lead roles.
-In the film, Rizwan Khan (Khan), an autistic Muslim, sets out on a journey across the United States to meet the President after Mandira (Kajol), his Hindu wife, suffers from Islamophobic discrimination after the September 11 attacks.
+My Name Is Khan is a 2010 drama film directed by Karan Johar, and co-written by Shibani Bathija and Niranjan Iyengar.
+It stars Shah Rukh Khan and Kajol in the lead roles.
+The film narrates the fictional story in which Rizvan Khan (Khan), an autistic Muslim, sets out on a journey across the United States to meet the President after Mandira Rathod Khan (Kajol), his Hindu wife, suffers from Islamophobic discrimination following the September 11 attacks.

-Johar began developing the film by 2007, seeking a departure from his previous romantic films; it is Johar's first directorial effort where he did not contribute to the screenplay.
-Johar and Bathija extensively researched autism in preparation for the film, especially Asperger's syndrome, as well as Islam.
-The film was co-produced by Johar's mother, Hiroo Yash Johar, and Khan's wife, Gauri Khan, under their respective production companies Dharma Productions and Red Chillies Entertainment.
+Johar began developing the film in 2007, seeking a departure from his previous romantic films; it is Johar's first directorial effort for which he did not contribute to the screenplay.
+Johar and Bathija extensively researched autism in preparation for the film, especially Asperger syndrome, as well as Islam.
+The film was co-produced by Johar's mother, Hiroo Yash Johar, and Khan's wife, Gauri Khan, under their respective production companies, Dharma Productions and Red Chillies Entertainment.
 Khan and Kajol's involvement was confirmed by May 2008, with the remainder of the cast rounded out by January 2009.
 Principal photography began in December 2008 and lasted until October 2009, with filming locations including Los Angeles, Mumbai, and San Francisco.
 The film's soundtrack was composed by Shankar–Ehsaan–Loy.